Nesador95/Computational-Physics-Solutions/Chapter 5 Integrals and derivatives/README.md

 ##### Exercise 5.8
 This program is an extension of the provious one but instead it uses an adaptive method based on Simpson's Rule of integration.
 The amount of slices nessesary for this method falls in between Romberg and regular Trapezium.
 ##### Exercise 5.9
+This program makes use of the Gaussian Quadrature integration method to calculate the heat capacity of a solid and makes a graph of the heat capacity change from 5 to 500 kelvin.
 ##### Exercise 5.10
 ##### Exercise 5.11
 ##### Exercise 5.12